pygame-community/pygame-ce/docs/reST/ref/transform.rst

    :param pygame.Surface surface: The surface to transform.

-   :param float h: The amount to change the hue.
+   :param float hue: The amount to change the hue.
 Positive values rotate the hue clockwise,
      while negative values rotate it counterclockwise.
 Value range: -360 to 360.

-   :param float s: The amount to change the saturation.
+   :param float saturation: The amount to change the saturation.
 Positive values increase saturation,
      while negative values decrease it.
 Value range: -1 to 1.

-   :param float l: The amount to change the lightness.
+   :param float lightness: The amount to change the lightness.
 Positive values increase lightness,
      while negative values decrease it.
 Value range: -1 to 1.

    :param pygame.Surface dest_surface: An optional destination surface to store the transformed image.